kammitama5/kammitama5.github.io/about.md

 ---

 I'm a functional programming and Category theory junkie.
 Excited to learn a bit about Web Development, too.
+Also a book junkie.
+Love Hackerspaces, puzzles and making.

 ### More Information

-I'm mostly located in California, but get around to the other states, too.
-Started out in NY.
+Started out in New York, mostly in California, but get around to the other states, too.

 ### Contact me